Lady Howard of Tavistock

 I found him slain – by his own hand – I’m an orphan, nine years old

-Alone, young, rich and female, I need protecting from false claims
+Alone, young, rich, female – I need protecting from false claims

-How naïve to think my earthly saviour would be righteous King James
+Naive to think my earthly saviour would be pious King James

-Pious bastard sold me like a chattel to the Earl of Northumberland
+Righteous Royal chattels me to the Earl of Northumberland

-Was only a child when he tired of me and gave his brother my wedded hand
+Was only a child when he tired of me – gave his brother my wedded hand

-Abused and trapped and frightened, like the poor creatures he hunted for glory
+Abused, trapped, frightened – as the creatures he hunted for glory

-I beseeched Mother Earth and all of her beasts to remove him from my story
+I beseeched Mother Earth in all her power to remove this beast from my story

 Nature is red in tooth and claw, soon horn and hoof his gizzards gore